 In short, you can think of any piece of flannel-lined clothing as a garment that comes with its very own insulation.

 For many, the plaid patterns (and associated bright colors) traditionally identified with flannel is one of the fabric's biggest selling points.
-While it's not technically true that all flannel fabrics feature plaid patterns, the idea of flannel fabric is so intertwined with plaid that the two are often considered to be one in the same.
+While it's not technically true that all flannel fabrics feature plaid patterns, the idea of flannel fabric is so intertwined with plaid that the two are often considered to be one and the same.

 So it can be somewhat of a disappointment to anyone who loves a plaid flannel that the colors and patterns of flannel lining will not be visible from the outside.
 While the invisibility of the plaid pattern comes with its own advantage of a more clean and professional appearance, those that wish the flannel's color and pattern could be exposed have a point.